Jvanrhijn/rs-xfoil/README.md

 ## Model

 The crate works by building up a command sequence in an `XfoilRunner`.
-Xfoil can be configured fully before actually running the process.
+Xfoil must be configured fully before actually running the process.
 Valid configurational states are tracked internally.
 After configuring the runner, the process can be dispatched, which consumes the runner and returns the result of the calculation.

+The crate is currently very limited in functionality, more options will be added as I need them.

 ## Example